kjohnsonGIS/cmv_urlParams/README.md

 # cmv_urlParams
 allows passing map/feature server based url parameters to select and zoom CMV map using @tmcgee's great [attribute table widget](https://github.com/tmcgee/cmv-widgets#attributes-tables)

-*Having the attribute table widget installed in required.
+*Having the attribute table widget installed in required.*

-Currently only queries for a single field/single value i.e.  APN = 1234508  Maybe in the future it could be modified to use an IN or LIKE statement.
+Currently only queries for a single field/single value i.e.  APN = 1234508
 - In the config you get to choose what the parameter name should be.
-You can configure as many layers as you want, but in the url you can only specify 1 query at a time.
+You can configure as many layers as you want, but the url can only specify 1 query at a time.
 - Query parameters have to be in this order in the url:  tablename, fieldname, value.
-based on the below example config, if you wanted to query a CountyParcel by url parameters you could append this to your cmv url:
+To find a countyparcel where APN = 1234567:
 ?opensomething=CountyParcels&opensomething=APN&opensomething=1234567
-where 1234567 is the apn you're querying.
-- Any field can be specified for a configured layer without having to change the config.
-For example, above was shown using ?opensomething=CountyParcels&opensomething=APN&opensomething=1234567 to query a parcel, but could have also been set to ?opensomething=CountyParcels&opensomething=PIN&opensomething=012-345-67
+- For any given config any field can queried.
+For example, countyparcel where PIN = 012-345-67: ?opensomething=CountyParcels&opensomething=PIN&opensomething=012-345-67
-- Also the tablename parameter is arbitrary (it doesn't need to be a tablename in your gis or something- the layer is specified by the mapservice layer index number) but the tablename you specify in a url has to match a tablename in on of the configured layers.
+- The tablename parameter is arbitrary (it doesn't need to be a tablename in your gis or something) but the tablename  in the url has to match a tablename in one of the configured layers.

 Here's an example widget config in viewer.js
 ```javascript